adsteen/lab_site_source/content/authors/ccook62/_index.md

 - Alumni
 ---

 Chris graduated from the Steen Lab in 2020.
 After working on a project related to microbial degradation of microcystin, he developed a passion for data science.
-He combined the two projects to produce an R package, [ezmmek](https://cran.r-project.org/web/packages/ezmmek/index.html) to facilitate and standardize the calculation of enzyme kinetics using chromogenic or fluorogenic substrates in environmetnal samples.
+He combined the two projects to produce an R package, [ezmmek](https://cran.r-project.org/web/packages/ezmmek/index.html) to facilitate and standardize the calculation of enzyme kinetics in environmental samples using chromogenic or fluorogenic substrates.